- Tommy, can you hear me?

 - such verticals

-King County Sheriff's helicopter over Puget Sound, from Myrtle Edwards Park, at sunset - Rainier and clouds
+King County Sheriff's helicopter over Puget Sound, from Myrtle Edwards Park, at sunset - Train Tahoma

 - Two Thousand Years